actonmass/actonmass.org/_posts/2019-12-16-rollcall_by_state.md

 title: It's harder to get a recorded vote in Massachusetts than in Texas, Ohio, Arizona and Florida
 ---

-**It's harder to get a recorded vote in Massachusetts than in Texas, Ohio, Arizona and Florida  **

-It's why you don't know how your Reps vote

- |

-|

-Friend-

 In Massachusetts, it is exceptionally hard to get a recorded vote when bills are voted on by the full House.
 When comparable states only require 1 to 5 Reps to stand to get a recorded vote on the floor, **Massachusetts requires a whopping 16 Reps or 10% of the legislature.**

 Getting 16 Reps to coordinate is hard, and this [presents a challenge to Reps who want to get votes on the record](https://www.youtube.com/watch?v=xflRK0RWOZ4&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_OnzA8VEuG0DK-iDB_HYKehoTowvjwkF8BXeF2-EhqVSrMbggSoGvQYP3XDx5prPBo1H9h).
 This is why Massachusetts records so few meaningful votes.
 And when we do, it's almost always unanimous or straight down the party line.